 Statistics show that a young person takes up to 18 years or more to attempt to buy a new home.
 This is where schemes come forth to help a person grasp their dream home.

-Various Government Schemes for the First time Buyers
+Various Government First time buyer scheme scotland

 1. Help to Buy Scheme

 “Help to Buy” scheme is applicable for those house owners who have a small deposit.
 Only first-time property buyers are eligible for this scheme.
 After applying for this scheme, one can buy or build a new house or apartment.

 The first time house buyers will get a refund of Income Tax and Deposit Interest Retention tax that they have paid for the past four years.

 Who Can Apply the Help to Buy Incentive?

 To register under the HTB (Help to buy) First time buyer scheme scotland, one need to be eligible for the criteria mentioned below:

 - The applicant needs to be a first-time buyer.